 As you can see from table 1 the evidence initially looks pretty damning.
 The descriptive statistics seem to suggest that the teams with 1 for their decisions attribute are massively and consistently out performing those with 10, who in turn are better than those with 20.
 There’s an approximately 40 point gap there!

 This feels like madness.
 So much so that I paused after 7 trials.
 Teams A and B had finished in the bottom of the league table in each trial, and E and F had finished in the top 2 in all but one trial (where one of the 10 attribute teams snuck into 2nd).

 Sure enough there was a statisitically significant difference.
-The difference in games won, drawn, lost, goals score, goals conceded and even goal difference was significantly different across the 3 groups with the low decision teams doing better.
+The difference in games won, drawn, lost, goals score, goals conceded and even goal difference was significantly different across the 3 groups with the low decisions teams doing better.
 P was less than .05 in every single case.
-Evening having 10 for decision making was significanly better than having 20.
+Evening having 10 for decisions making was significanly better than having 20.

 What does this mean?

 Far from suggesting the decision attribute isn’t important or has no effect it seems to suggest that the opposite to what is expected is happening.
 The better the decision making the worse the performance.
 This really seems to fly in the face of the very definition of the attribute from SI but it did initially seem to confirm the findings of the original article by bluesoul, and their original FM Lab.